Eamonbaloun/PC-Beginners-Guide/README.md

 ## Disclaimer

 - Videos marked with ❗ are **must-watch**, no skipping!
+- **No single source has all the answers, which is why you'll find multiple videos from different creators included here.**
 - You might notice some overlap between videos—don’t sweat it, repetition is good!
 - Stick to trustworthy content creators so you’re getting accurate info.
 - Some videos might be a bit older, but the core principles don’t change much.
 So don’t worry!